-We started off as friends, so I didn’t really take time to contemplate his looks.
+We started off as friends, so I didn’t really take time to contemplate his looks or whether I had a physical attraction toward him.
 Our friendship started really casually and kind of happened without me even noticing.
 Our churches had the same pastor and we would see each other at youth events.
 We started taking a youth leader class together with a few other mutual friends and had some projects to complete before we could get our certificates from the class.
 So in the last month of our program, we started meeting up to work on the projects together.
 He invited me to Bible studies and they were really amazing, so we would end up having long talks about God, life and everything else in between.

-It wasn’t until he expressed to me that he was starting to become attracted to me that I realized he was totally opposite of what I wanted my man to be like (or so I thought).
+It wasn’t until he expressed to me that he was starting to become attracted to me that I realized he was totally opposite of what I perceived would create physical attraction toward him (or so I thought).
 So I let him know immediately that I didn’t see him that way, and he was okay with that.
 We continued being friends, but the more time I spent with him, the more my heart was touched by his sincerity and integrity.
 And he was just a really good friend: encouraging and always willing to listen and give godly advice.
 He would remember little details of our conversations and surprise me with encouraging text messages, cards and other small gifts.
 And that made me…panic.